Measurable events indexed by words: Abstract

 \textit{For every integer $k\meg 2$, every $0<\ee\mik 1$ and every integer $n\meg 1$ there exists a strictly positive constant $\theta(k,\ee,n)$ with the following property.
 If $m$ is a given positive integer, then there exists an integer $\mathrm{Cor}(k,\ee,m)$ such that for every Carlson--Simpson tree $T$ of $[k]^{<\nn}$ of dimension at least $\mathrm{Cor}(k,\ee,m)$ and every family $\{A_t:t\in T\}$ of measurable events in a probability space $(\Omega,\Sigma,\mu)$ satisfying $\mu(A_t)\meg \ee$ for every $t\in T$, there exists a Carlson--Simpson tree $S$ of dimension $m$ with $S\subseteq T$ and such that for every nonempty $F\subseteq S$ we have}

-The proof is based, among others, on the density version of the Carlson--Simpson Theorem established recently by the authors, as well as, on a refinement -- of independent interest -- of a partition result due to H. Furstenberg and Y. Katznelson.
+The proof is based, among others, on the density version of the Carlson--Simpson Theorem established recently by the authors, as well as, on a partition result -- of independent interest -- closely related to the work of T. J. Carlson, and H. Furstenberg and Y. Katznelson.
 The argument is effective and yields explicit lower bounds for the constants $\theta(k,\ee,n)$.